clux/facemaulers/east/epilogue.md

 ### Mordai
-[[mordai]] (under endgame) last visit by [[dahaka]]. patron clearup.
+[[mordai]] (under endgame) last visit by [[dahaka]].

+Needs to Modify Memory on Ursula/Diana/Sansuri to end it and he's free.
+Gets a chance during Diana/Ursula encounter
+Need to remind him of consequences if it's not upheld?

+TODO:
+- patron clearup.
-Sever his ties with patron and divine faiths.
+- Sever his ties with patron and divine faiths.

 A breakthrough feat that lets him retrofit his knowledge by actually using the weave.
-Needs to Modify Memory on Ursula/Diana/Sansuri to end it and he's free.

 ### Faey
 [[faey]]